 Grade Two Math & Literacy is for children who:

-- are beginning to recognize some sight words (such as 'the' or 'and')
+- recognize multiple sight words (such as 'the' or 'and')

 - understand concretely how to make 10 (such as '1 and 9,' '2 and 8,' etc.)